-- Type recovery in the taskbar search box, and then select HP Recovery Manager. - Select Remove Recovery Partition, and then follow the on-screen instructions.
+- 1. Type recovery in the taskbar search box, and then select HP Recovery Manager. - 2.
+Select Remove Recovery Partition, and then follow the on-screen instructions.

-Backing up, restoring, and recovering in Windows 8.1 or Windows 8
+Backing up, restoring, and recovering in Windows 7

-Your computer includes tools provided by HP and Windows to help you safequard your information and retrieve it if you ever need to.
-These tools will help you return your computer to a proper working state or even back to the original factory state, all with simple steps.
+Your computer includes HP and Windows tools to help you safeguard your information and retrieve it if you ever need to.
+These tools will help you return your computer to a proper working state, all with simple steps.
 This section provides information about the following processes: